DonaldBough/Eatr/README.md

 # Eatr
+*Update, we won 1st place in the Salesforce wide employee open source hackathon!* 🏆

 ## Presentation and Demo Video:

 [Our Awesome Presentation Slides!](Eatr-Presentation.pdf)

 [Demo Video showing how carb entries in My Fitness Pal show up in the diabetes app after we integrate the two](Eatr-Demo-No-Audio.MP4)